NubeIO/rubix-ce-docs/docs/rubix-ce/setup/host.md

     A[[Rubix-CE]] --> B[Rubix-Compute-1]
 ```

-## Adding a local device to nube-io cloud
+## Adding a Local Device to Nube iO Cloud

-This would be when you only have one rubix-compute, and you want to connect to it `with` using the `nube-io cloud`
+Adding a local device to the Nube iO Servers will only be required when you only have one Rubix Compute, and you want to connect to it `with` using the `Nube iO Cloud`

 :::info pre start checks
 - You first need to add the device the same as above!
-- a **[rubix-compute](../../hardware/controllers/supervisors/rubix-compute/overview.md)** with network access to the device and a public IP address
+- A **[rubix-compute](../../hardware/controllers/supervisors/rubix-compute/overview.md)** with network access to the device and a public IP address
-- the default IP on `ETH-1` is `192.168.15.10` the 2nd port `ETH-2` is set to `DHCP`
+- The default IP on `ETH-1` is `192.168.15.10` the 2nd port `ETH-2` is set to `DHCP`
-- connect your PC to your local network **[networking](../../hardware/controllers/supervisors/rubix-compute/networks.md)**
+- Connect your PC to your local network **[networking](../../hardware/controllers/supervisors/rubix-compute/networks.md)**
 :::

 :::caution
-You need access to your office router or a 4G router to give the rubix-compute a temporary public IP address
+You need access to your office router or a 4G router to give the rubix-compute a temporary public IP address.
-This is needed to establish a VPN connection between the cloud and the rubix-compute
+This is needed to establish a VPN connection between the cloud and the rubix Compute.
 :::

 ```mermaid